 As a biology major at Elmhurst, you’ll work closely with our expert faculty on cutting-edge research, like the evolution of mussels or the molecular mechanisms of breast cancer.
 Most of our students present their work at undergraduate conferences; many earn recognition as co-authors on research publications.

 New Labs and Facilities

 You’ll have access to state-of-the-art facilities and recently renovated laboratories, including:

-- Flexible-use labs that are fully capable of doing modern biology, including research involving sophisticated genetic analysis
+- Flexible-use labs that are fully capable of doing modern biology, including research involving sophisticated cellular and molecular analysis

 - A greenhouse and two extensive green roofs